USS JACK H. LUCAS

 U.S. Carriers | Decommissioned | Links | Info | History

-The Jack H. Lucas (DDG 125) is the 75th Arleigh Burke-class guided-missile destroyer and the first ship in the United States Navy named in honor of U.S. Marine Jacklyn Harold "Jack" Lucas (1928-2008), the youngest serviceman in World War II who received the Medal of Honor.
+The Jack H. Lucas (DDG 125) is the first Flight III Arleigh Burke-class guided-missile destroyer (75th overall) and the first ship in the United States Navy named in honor of U.S. Marine Jacklyn Harold "Jack" Lucas (1928-2008), the youngest serviceman in World War II who received the Medal of Honor.

 November 7, 2019 The keel authentication ceremony for the future USS Jack H. Lucas was held at Ingalls Operations shipyard in Pascagoula, Miss.